Skip to main content

 Around one in four people who become infected with this germ (virus) do not develop any symptoms at all.
 Some people just have a fever and feel generally unwell, without any rashes.

 A blood test is sometimes performed.
-This will show if you have slapped cheek disease and can also show if you have had this disease in the past.
+This will show if you have slapped cheek syndrome and can also show if you have had this disease in the past.
 If you have had the disease in the past (even if you had it without developing any symptoms) then you will be immune to it.
 Testing is generally only carried out in pregnant women, or in people who have other medical conditions that reduce their immune system, not in healthy non-pregnant adults or in children.

 Usually not.
 Rarely, the aching joint symptoms last for some time after the other symptoms have gone.